ccaballeroh/home-assignment-sentinel/README.md

 ## Notebooks

-* First an Exploratory data analysis of the texts is presented in [EDA](./EDA.ipynb).
+* First an exploratory data analysis of the texts is presented in [EDA](./EDA.ipynb).

 * Secondly, a transformer-based Language Model is fine-tuned in a text classification task in [Classification](./Classification.ipynb).